AllStarLink/ASL3-Manual/docs/basics/incompatibles.md

 ### Raspberry Pi 4B Limitations
 The Raspberry Pi 4B platform is limited to a single USB audio adapter due to limitations on the VL805 USB Controller chip.
-A Raspberry Pi 4 with a only one audio device  will work just fine.
+A Raspberry Pi 4 with only one audio device will work just fine.
 Multiple USB audio adapters connected to the USB ports however will trigger a well-known race condition in the VL805 chip.
 The result is only the "most recently active" audio device will handle audio properly when any two are simultaneously active.